 Life with dogs gets messy.
 Keeping an arsenal of cleaning products and supplies on hand is essential for our sanity as dog owners, but using these cleaning products safely can get tricky.
+Now more than ever, people are doing their best to keep their homes clean to prevent COVID-19.
 Here are some tips to help you keep your home clean and safe for your dog.

 Read the Label

 As simple as it sounds, reading the label is the first step you should take toward safe cleaning.
 The label tells you whether or not the product is safe to use around pets and children, and it will also give you instructions for safe use.
 For example, some cleaning products are not safe for pets until the product dries after you use them.
 This means that you can use them safely around your dog, if you keep your dog away from the area until the product is dry, but you should not allow your pet to walk on, sniff, or lick the product while it is wet.
-If you are unsure about the safety of a product, you can always check out the American Society for the Prevention of Cruelty to Animals (ASPCA) list of poisonous household products or contact your veterinarian.
+If you are unsure about the safety of a product, you can always view our list of dangerous household products or contact your veterinarian.

 Use Non-toxic Products